-The thing about gardening is that people always talk about the necessity for 'well-drained soil', 'well rotted manure', 'a sunny spot' without really ever specifying how well, or how sunny and it can induce gloom in a gardener with a shady garden devoid of friable (another of those words), rich soil and suggest that they may as well give up then and there.
+Garden books always talk about the necessity for 'well-drained soil', 'well rotted manure', and 'a sunny spot' without really ever specifying how well, or how sunny.
+This can induce gloom in a gardener with a shady garden devoid of friable (another of those words), rich soil.

-But Beth Chatto, the doyenne of drought and gravel gardening also had a mantra of 'right plant, right place'.
-You will find that in fact even that bete noire, The North Wall, can be a right place for many wonderful climbers with the caveat that some do as well (sometimes better) on an East facing wall too.
+But Beth Chatto, the doyenne of drought and gravel gardening, had a mantra of 'right plant, right place'.
+The North Wall can be a right place for many wonderful climbers with the caveat that some do as well (sometimes better) on an East facing wall too.

 The reason why "The North Wall" causes such anxiety is that it only gets a few hours of sun a day and that only in mid-summer.
-This disadvantage will often combine with dryness depending on the direction of the rain-bringing prevailing wind and this double whammy creates a pretty inhospitable environment for many plants.
-Consequently, they will certainly need a little coaxing early on with extra rations and monitoring of moisture levels a must, but to point you in the right direction it is worth turning to what solution nature might provide in similar situations.
+This disadvantage will often combine with dryness (depending on the direction of the rain-bringing prevailing wind) and this double whammy creates a pretty inhospitable environment for many plants.
+Consequently, they will certainly need a little coaxing early on with extra rations and monitoring of moisture levels.

 The blue plum Czar is one such, as are the apples Early Victoria, a heavy cropping cooker and the piquant Keswick Codlin.
 But the standout candidate for this treatment is the Morello cherry, a cherry which prefers a northerly wall to produce its fantastic sour cherries.
 The blossom looks wonderful in spring and then, once firmly established, the branches can be used as a support for other climbers.

 Climbers are so special because they link the ground with the sky and produce flowers at eye-level for close scrutiny.
-Clematis must be the queens of climbers and love having their feet in the shade and their nose in the air and would gladly clothe your fruity framework with flowers when the fruit blossom is over: RHS AGM nodding blue C. alpina 'Frances Rivis' or the pale pink C.a.
-'Willy' fit the bill as do the stripy, rose coloured C. Nelly Moser's, C. Carnaby's and C. Barbara Jackman's.
+Clematis must be the queens of climbers and love having their feet in the shade and their nose in the air.
+They are a classic for clothing your fruit trees with flowers when the fruit blossom is over: RHS AGM nodding blue C. alpina 'Frances Rivis' or the pale pink C.a.
+'Willy' fit the bill as do the stripy, rose-coloured C. Nelly Moser's, C. Carnaby's and C. Barbara Jackman's.

 Vita Sackville-West deployed the double white Madame Alfred Carriere as her silver bullet for her massive North facing wall at Sissinghurst to spectacular effect.
-The following list is not exhaustive but represents the wide range of colours and styles of rose that you could use too.
+The following list is not exhaustive, but represents the wide range of colours and styles of rose that you could use.

-If what has been suggested so far is sounding a bit flower heavy, there are some good shrubs that can be trained to 'climb' a North wall.
+There are some good shrubs that can be trained to 'climb' a North wall.
 Pyracantha Orange glow is excellent, while Photinia Red Robin, Cotoneaster simonsii or Cotoneaster horizontalis would at least get you to base camp even if they would not quite cover the Eiger.
-And for those who are now suffering from the dearth of a North wall with all of these possibilities, you could always go and build one...